Bell Witch: The Saturday Evening Post

 The publications New England Farmer of Boston and the Green Mountain Freeman of Vermont in January and February 1856 published an article regarding the Bell Witch legend and the publications ascribed the origin of the text to the Saturday Evening Post.
 The Farmer was a weekly agricultural journal.
 The Freeman was affiliated with the abolitionist Liberty Party.
+The original Post article, published January 19, 1856, is styled as a letter to the editor with the author identified only by the initial H.

 The unidentified author described the apparition as the 'Tennessee Ghost' or 'Bell Ghost,' and stated the event occurred 30 years or more from the time the article was written.
 There are three human characters in the account, Mr. Bell, his daughter Betsey Bell, and Joshua Gardner.
 The author stated that the voice, which spoke freely about the house from all directions, would not manifest itself until the lights were extinguished at night.
 The phenomenon attracted wide interest.
 The author claimed to have become well acquainted with Mr. Gardner.
 When the ghost was asked how long it would remain, it replied, "until Joshua Gardner and Betsey Bell get married."
 The author goes on to state that Betsey Bell had fallen in love with Joshua Gardner and had discovered the skill of ventriloquism.
 The author states that Ms. Bell then used her skill to attempt to convince Joshua Gardner to marry her.
 When they did not marry, the apparition disappeared.

 M. V. Ingram, in his An Authenticated History Of The Bell Witch, wrote that a Saturday Evening Post article regarding the Bell Witch had been retracted: